android-ui-testing/Cookbook/docs/content/practices/emulator_setup.md

 create_and_patch_emulator
 ```

-Pay your attention that you also need to wait until your emulator is fully booted.
+Keep in mind that you also need to wait until your emulator is fully booted.
+Otherwise the tests will fail because there is still no device ready
+on which the test can run.

 ## How to run an emulator in a Docker?

-Running an emulator in a docker a way easier than manually, because it encapsulates all this logic.
-If you don't have an
+Running an emulator in a docker is way easier than manually, because it encapsulates all this logic.
+If you don't have
-experience with docker, you can check
+experience with docker, check
-[this guide](https://www.youtube.com/watch?v=zJ6WbK9zFpI) to check the basics.
+[this guide](https://www.youtube.com/watch?v=zJ6WbK9zFpI) to get familiarized with the basics.

-There are some popular already built docker images for you:
+There are some popular docker images already built for you:

 * [Official Google emulator](https://github.com/google/android-emulator-container-scripts)
 * [Agoda emulator](https://github.com/agoda-com/docker-emulator-android)
 * [Avito emulator](https://hub.docker.com/r/avitotech/android-emulator-29)

-Talking about [Avito emulator](https://github.com/google/android-emulator-container-scripts), it also patches your
+Talking about the [Avito emulator](https://github.com/google/android-emulator-container-scripts), it also patches your
 emulator with adb commands to prevent tests flakiness and to speed them up

 ##### Run Avito emulator